 Across Australia, a dedicated team of ACMF teachers motivate, educate and inspire disadvantaged children and youth in free, long-term weekly music programs.
 Over 75% of Australian Public Schools do not have access to a music teacher, depriving them of the many benefits of music education.
 The ACMF is determined to change this.
-Since our inception, we have provided over 224,400 free music lessons of every kind.
-We have donated over $830,000 worth of instruments.
+Since our inception, we have provided over 233,500 free music lessons of every kind, donated over $1,000,000 worth of instruments and received over 27,000 entries in the ACMF National Songwriting Competition.
 We are committed to delivering long-term programs in every state and territory in Australia.

 Our inspiring and engaging programs commence when there is sufficient funding to commit to the location for at least three years.
 This ensures that children and youth are given long-term mentorship opportunities and on-going attention, rather than a short-term solution.
 ACMF programs are designed in partnership with each school, to meet the specific needs of the students.

 Our programs involve a broad variety of music tuition such as singing and song-writing, percussion, drumming, singing and guitar tuition.
 As a core aspect of each of our programs, we donate all of the musical instruments required for use of the students.
 These instruments are kept by the school and enjoyed by students even after the music program has ended.

 “Music is a moral law.
 It gives soul to the universe, wings to the mind, flight to the imagination, and charm and gaiety to life and to everything.” – Plato

 - Engage children with the process of learning

 - Improve mental health of children and youth